Smita1011/Smita1011/README.md

 👋 Hi, I'm Smita Deshmukh

 🚀 About Me
+    🔍 Actively seeking Java Full Stack Developer opportunities where I can apply my skills and contribute to innovative projects.
+Excited to leverage my bootcamp experience and industry knowledge to build scalable, high-performance applications.
 🎓 Master of Computer Application (MCA) graduate with a passion for software development.

 💻 Experienced in Java, Spring Boot, JavaScript, SQL, and RESTful APIs.